Skip to content

 std::unordered_set<std::coroutine_handle<>> active_coroutines_;

-};There is a key design choice here: the active_coroutines_ set.
-Its purpose is to solve a problem we mentioned at the end of the previous chapter—the coroutine's return value object might be destroyed prematurely, causing the coroutine frame to be freed.
-We use this set to hold all active coroutine handles, ensuring they are not destroyed during execution.
-When a coroutine finishes, it removes itself from the set and calls destroy() to clean up the coroutine frame.
-However, in the final implementation of this article, we chose the cleaner DetachedTask approach—where the coroutine frame is automatically cleaned up when the coroutine ends—so active_coroutines_ and its related methods are not called in the actual code.
-If you need more fine-grained lifecycle management (such as needing to wait for a coroutine to finish externally, cancel a coroutine, etc.), the track_coroutine/untrack_coroutine mechanism comes into play.
+Here is a key design element: the active_coroutines_ collection.
+Its purpose is to resolve an issue we mentioned at the end of the previous article—where the coroutine's return value object might be destroyed prematurely, causing the coroutine frame to be freed.
+We use this collection to hold handles to all active coroutines, ensuring they are not destroyed while executing.
+When a coroutine finishes, it removes itself from the collection and calls destroy() to clean up the coroutine frame.
+However, in the final implementation for this article, we opted for the simpler DetachedTask approach—where the coroutine frame is automatically cleaned up upon completion—so active_coroutines_ and its related methods are not actually called in the code.
+If you need more fine-grained lifecycle management (such as waiting for coroutine completion from the outside or canceling coroutines), the track_coroutine/untrack_coroutine mechanism comes into play.

 void EventLoop::run()